 FOR DECADES, the GOP has claimed to have the high moral ground, waving the Bible and painting itself the party of God.
 Their message in a nutshell:

 WE are the party of Christianity and Judaism.
 WE are the “moral majority.”
 All others not with us are to be feared and despised as immoral, evil, Godless baby-killers, not to be listened to, trusted, or heeded.
-WE are perfect, righteous, never in the wrong, and must take all power away from them; that is the only way America can be restored to its moral decency–decency which has been lost, all because of THEM.
+WE are perfect, righteous, never wrong, and must take all power away from THEM; WE the only way America can be restored to its moral decency–decency which has been lost, all because of THEM.

 Let’s look to the book so frequently cited to justify the GOP’s claim to moral superiority.
 In St. Paul’s second letter to the young church at Corinth, which in those early days was not getting it quite right and needed correction, Paul identifies seven “marks” or “signs” of true apostles of Christ.
 Let’s examine these seven qualities and see which party today most closely mirrors the ideals set forth by St. Paul, who himself met the risen Christ, personally, on the road to Damascus.